Dr. Thomas Greer, President

 Marion Beckerink, a native of Philadelphia, Pennsylvania, is currently the Director of Development at the Robert H. Jackson Center in Jamestown.
 She previously worked as a Staff Attorney with the U.S. District Court for the N.D. of Ohio in Cleveland for 21 years until her retirement in 2014.
 That same year, Marion remarried and moved to Jamestown to be with her husband, Rod, a recently retired history teacher at Southwestern High School.
 Marion and Rod live in Jamestown and enjoy off-highway trips throughout the country.
 Her son lives and works as a full-time musician in Brooklyn, NY.

 Edwin Rodriguez grew up in Falconer and graduated from Falconer Central High School.
 He received his Associate's degree from Jamestown Community College and Bachelor's degree from SUNY Fredonia.
 Edwin has worked for various for-profit and non-profit organizations during his career and has given a lot of free time to the community as a board or committee volunteer.
 Edwin is currently the Director of Public Relations and Marketing for Lutheran and GA Family Services.
-He and his wife have two cats and two boxers (the dogs were both rescues from CCHS).
+He has two cats and two boxers (the dogs were both rescues from CCHS).
 Humor and laughter is a big part of his life; Edwin likes traveling, his Jeep, the Oakland Raiders, and he really enjoys experimenting with new recipes using his Kitchen Aid mixer and air fryer.

 Stephanie Malinowski-Church was born and raised in Albany, New York.
 Throughout grade school, she worked at a horse stable, was a pet sitter, and worked at a boarding kennel.
 Stephanie went to the Rochester Institute of Technology and graduated with a BS in Mechanical Engineering, Masters in Mechanical Engineering, and an MBA.
 While in college, Stephanie interned at Rochester Gas and Electric as well as Anheuser-Busch.
 Also throughout college, she worked for the RIT Tech Crew, which involved running event production (sound, lighting, power) for many events on campus.
 After graduating, Stephanie received an engineering job offer at Cummins and she moved to Jamestown.
 Stephanie and her husband have two dogs, both adopted, and one of them is from Chautauqua County Human Society.
 Stephanie’s hobbies include volunteering at CCHS, working on cars and boats, shooting sports, and karate.